ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/8_Openings/089000 Louvers and Vents.md

    1. Certificates:
       1. Product certificates signed by manufacturer certifying materials comply with specified performance characteristics and criteria, and physical requirements.
    1. DELIVERY, STORAGE & HANDLING

-## General

-:
+	1. General:
       1. Comply with Division 1 Product Requirements Sections.
    1. Ordering:
       1. Comply with manufacturer’s ordering instructions and lead-time requirements to avoid construction delays.
    1. Delivery:
       1. Deliver materials in manufacturer’s original, unopened, undamaged containers with identification labels intact.
    1. Deliver, store and handle products to avoid any distortion or damage due to moisture, physical abuse or other cause Louvers shall be free from nicks, scratches and blemishes.
 Replace defective or damaged materials with new.
 1. PROJECT CONDITIONS
    1. Field Measurements:
       1. Verify actual measurements/openings by field measurements before fabrication; show recorded measurements on shop drawings.
 Coordinate field measurements and fabrication schedule with construction progress to avoid construction delays.
 1. WARRANTY
    1. Project warranty refers to Conditions of the Contract for project warranty provisions.
 Manufacturer’s Warranty:
       1. Submit, for Owner’s acceptance, manufacturer’s standard warranty document executed by authorized company official.
 Manufacturer's warranty is in addition to, and not a limitation of, other rights owner may have under Contract Documents.

-   1. PRODUCTS
+## Products

    1. WALL LOUVERS
    1. Manufacturer:
       1. Industrial Louvers Inc. (ILI).